Glazed Blood Orange and Lavender Loaf

 - Pour into pan and bake until a tester inserted into centre of loaf comes out clean, 60 to 70 min.

-- Whisk icing sugar and blood orange juice in a small, microwave-safe bowl.
+- Whisk icing sugar and blood orange juice in a small.

-- Brush over hot loaf then allow loaf to cool for 10 min in pan.
+- Remove and reserve ¼ cup of the glaze.
+Stir 1 tbsp water into it to thin it out.
+Brush over hot loaf then allow loaf to cool for 10 min in pan.